docker-library/docs/ros/content.md

 - `robot`: basic install for robots
 - `perception`: basic install for perception tasks

-The rest of the common meta-packages such as `desktop` and `desktop-full` are hosted on automatic build repos under OSRF's Docker Hub oginsanal profile [here](https://registry.hub.docker.com/u/osrf/ros).
+The rest of the common meta-packages such as `desktop` and `desktop-full` are hosted on automatic build repos under OSRF's Docker Hub profile [here](https://registry.hub.docker.com/u/osrf/ros).
 These meta-packages include graphical dependencies and hook a host of other large packages such as X11, X server, etc. So in the interest of keep the official images lean and secure, the desktop packages are just be hosted with OSRF's profile.

 ### Volumes